 NUPLAZID REDUCED THE FREQUENCY AND/OR SEVERITY OF PARKINSON'S-RELATED HALLUCINATIONS AND DELUSIONS.

-In a clinical trial, the majority of patients who took NUPLAZID experienced fewer and/or less severe hallucinations and delusions.
+In the clinical trial, the majority of patients who took NUPLAZID experienced fewer and/or less severe hallucinations and delusions.
 And some patients did not experience any hallucinations or delusions after 6 weeks.
 Not everyone will respond to NUPLAZID.

 To test the efficacy of NUPLAZID, an FDA-accepted tool was used.
 The tool measures changes in the frequency or severity of hallucinations and delusions in people with Parkinson’s.